Looking for new slimming world friendly dinner ideas using minced beef and vegetables? We show you how to make this easy Curried Mince Hotpot recipe.

 Ingredients

-- 1 tablespoon Gia Garlic Puree or 5 crushed garlic cloves
+- 1 tablespoon Garlic Puree 5 Cloves of garlic

-- 1 teaspoon Gia Chilli Puree or 1-2 chilli peppers thinly sliced
+- 1 teaspoon Chilli Puree or 1-2 chilli peppers thinly sliced

-- 4 tsp Garam Masala or curry powder
+- 4 teaspoon Garam Masala or curry powder

 - 2 Large Sweet Potato Thinly sliced